jyotsnakumarg/Faith_Based_Affordable_Housing_Project/index.md

 - If the property has a historic status
 - The project description

 Statewise trends can be toggled on/off, in the upper right-hand corner of the map.
 They provide information on the rent-burdened population, the status of YIGBY law implementation**, and the number of developments in each state.
 Hovering over each feature reveals information on each trend.
+These datasets were prepared from the static maps.

 The basemap can also be switched between a simple Carto Positron basemap and Open Street Map, which can be helpful to examine other local features if you zoom into the basemap.

-*4 developments’ opening dates have not been identified.
-They populate in the final year of the timeline slider, 2025.
+      <br><br>
-**As per December, 2025.
+      <em>*4 developments’ opening dates have not been identified.
+They populate in the final year of the timeline slider, 2025. **As per December, 2025.</em>

 ### NYC Developments and Housing
 <iframe src="NYCFaithBased.html" height="855" width="95%"></iframe>